martinaalvera/Documentation/qs_galaxy_cluster.rst

   ..
 Warning::

      Please insert a vail mail address.
-No check is performed on its syntax, bbut entering an incorrect email address will cause deployment failure.
+No check is performed on its syntax, bbut entering an incorrect email address will cause deployment failure if the ``encryption`` option is set.

 #.
 Select Galaxy tools configuration and ``SUBMIT`` your request: